-For the risk of C. vulpis associated with the importation of live garden snails (C. aspersum), to achieve Australia's ALOP, the snails must be imported into an approved arrangement site, where they will be reared in isolation from other snails and the definitive host, thus breaking the lifecycle of the nematode.
-The next generation of C. aspersum would be free of C. vulpis and eligible for release from the approved arrangement site.
+Importation of adult snails: for the risk of C. vulpis associated with the importation of live garden snails (C. aspersum), to achieve Australia's ALOP, the snails must be imported into an Approved Arrangement site, where they will be reared in isolation from other snails and the definitive host, thus breaking the lifecycle of the nematode.
+The next generation of C. aspersum would be free of C. vulpis and eligible for release from the Approved Arrangement site.